ESA title

 Service/ system concept

-The service is easily embedded in websites and can be linked to from marketing communications and promotional collateral.
-Uniquely, it addresses the issue of fly parking using data from satellite imagery as part of a new eco-algorithm, designed to help reroute visitors around congested hotspots, and redistribute peak time demand by promoting viable alternatives to travelling by car.
+The service was easily embedded in websites and could be linked to from marketing communications and promotional collateral.
+Uniquely, it addressed the issue of fly parking using data from satellite imagery as part of a new eco-algorithm, designed to help reroute visitors around congested hotspots and redistribute peak-time demand by promoting viable alternatives to travelling by car.

-The system architecture, outlined below, combines Low Earth Observation data with mobile GNSS data to create a predictive model, indicating likely times and dates, and to what extent, access roads may be nearing capacity.
-This indicator then feeds the eco-algorithm which in turn applies business rules to optimise the dispersal of visitors in the most sustainable and economically viable way.
+The system architecture, outlined below, combined Earth Observation data with mobile satellite navigation data to create a predictive model that indicated likely times and dates when access roads might be nearing capacity.
+This indicator then fed into the eco-algorithm, which applied business rules to optimise the dispersal of visitors in the most sustainable and economically viable way.

 Image credit: ‘You.
 Smart.
 Thing.’, RT5.0 high-level system archirecture